whiter6666/CVE/Tenda_AC10/setSchedWifi.md

 ![](4.png)

-get value from schedStartTime ,and set enable = 0
+get value from schedStartTime ,and set enable = schedWifiEnable = 0

 ![](3.png)